Global Information Lookup Global Information

 Internet TLD.gh

-The earliest known kingdoms to emerge in what today is modern Ghana were the Mole-Dagbani states.
-The Bono state existed in the area that is modern Ghana during the 11th century.[12]
-Kingdoms and empires such as Kingdom of Dagbon in the north[13] and the Ashanti Empire in the south emerged over the centuries.[14]
+The earliest kingdoms to emerge in Ghana were the Kingdom of Dagbon in the north and the Bono state in the south, with the Bono state existing in the area during the 11th century.[9][10]
+The Ashanti Empire and other Akan kingdoms in the south emerged over the centuries.[11]
 Beginning in the 15th century, the Portuguese Empire, followed by other European powers, contested the area for trading rights, until the British ultimately established control of the coast by the 19th century.
-Following over a century of colonial resistance, the current borders of the country took shape, encompassing 4 separate British colonial territories: Gold Coast, Ashanti, the Northern Territories, and British Togoland.
+Following over a century of colonial resistance, the current borders of the country took shape, encompassing four separate British colonial territories: Gold Coast, Ashanti, the Northern Territories, and British Togoland.
 These were unified as an independent dominion within the Commonwealth of Nations.
-On 6 March 1957, Ghana became the first country in Sub-Saharan Africa to achieve sovereignty.[15][16][17]
-Ghana subsequently became influential in decolonisation efforts and the Pan-African movement.[18]
+On 6 March 1957, Ghana became the first country in Sub-Saharan Africa to achieve sovereignty.[12][13][14]
+Ghana subsequently became influential in decolonisation efforts and the Pan-African movement.[15]

 1. ^ "Language and Religion".
 Ghana Embassy.
 Archived from the original on 1 March 2017.
 Retrieved 8 January 2017.
 English is the official language of Ghana and is universally used in schools in addition to nine other local languages.
 The most widely spoken local languages are Dagbanli, Ewe, Ga and Twi.